Inclusive and Spirited Competition

 During free time, kids delight in spontaneous pick-up games, playing H-O-R-S-E, knock-out or just shooting around with a friend.

 Soccer is increasingly popular, both at Kawanhee and in the United States in general.
 Kawanhee’s soccer culture gets a huge boost from our Spanish and Puerto Rican campers, many of whom have had a ball on their foot since they were very young.
 Our soccer field was expanded in 2011, when our athletic fields and basketball court were replaced.
 During instructional time, campers focus on controlling the ball, anticipating how team-mates will move, and mastering short, crisp passes and receiving those passes.
 These skills are taught in smaller spaces on the field.
 Less obvious skills include challenging the ball, tackling, attacking by back-passing and lateral passing.
 Campers have the opportunity to try out their newly acquired skills in game situations during league play.

 Kawanhee is fortunate to have three clay courts in excellent condition, and according to the New England Tennis Court Company, which refurbishes these courts before every season, the courts are among the finest in the entire state of Maine.
-Because of our top quality courts, and because of the excellent instruction from our coaches, tennis popularity continues to reach new highs every year.

 Many guys have been drawn to the romance of using a bow and arrows.
 At Kawanhee, the archery range is a place where these notions become realities.
 Campers receive expert instruction in the use of recurve bows.
 There is a bow for every age level and degree of strength, and each bow is equipped with a sight to help the archer achieve a high degree of success.